codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 * **audience (`aud`) claim**
-  The `aud` claim is the Client ID, which is the URL of the Codefresh platform instance.
+  The `aud` claim is the Client ID, which is by default the URL of the Codefresh platform instance.
+You can also configure a custom audience as a single-value string, or a list of custom audiences as an array of strings.
+See examples in [Step 3: Obtain OIDC ID token from OIDC provider](#step-3-obtain-oidc-id-token-from-oidc-provider).
 * **subject (`sub`) claim**
   The `sub` claim is a string value concatenated from the different claims representing the precise authentication and authorization required for access.
 * **issuer (`iss`) claim**